 \subsubsection{Simulation 2: Heavy-tailed and Gaussian skewed clusters}

 A three-component mixture is simulated with 500 observations in total.
 Group sample sizes are sampled from a multinomial distribution with mixing proportions $(0.3, 0.45, 0.25)'$.
-The first component is simulated from a three-dimensional skewed normal distribution (i.e., $\beta_1=1$) with $\bmu_1 = (0, 1, 2)'$, and $\bpsi_1=(3, 5, 10)'$.
+The first component is simulated from a three-dimensional skewed normal distribution (i.e., $\beta_1=1$) with $\bmu_1 = (0, 1, 2)'$ and $\bpsi_1=(3, 5, 10)'$.
 The second component is simulated from a heavy-tailed three-dimensional MSPE distribution with $\bmu_2 = (0, 4, 2)'$, $\beta_2=0.8$, and $\bpsi_2=(-3, 5, -5)'$.
 The third component is simulated with $\bmu_3 = (-2, -3, 0)'$, $\beta_3=0.9$, and $\bpsi_3=(5, 10, -5)'$.
 Lastly, the scale matrices are

-Again, the simulated components are not well separated and all four mixture implementations are run on 100 such data sets for $G=1,\ldots, 4$.
+Again, the simulated components are not well separated and all four mixture implementations are run on 100 such datasets for $G=1,\ldots, 4$.

-For the MSPE family, a three-component (four-component) component model is selected by the BIC 99 (1) times.
-For the MPE and {\tt MixGHD} mixtures, the BIC selects a three-component model all 100 times.
-On the other hand, for the {\tt mixture} family, the BIC selects a three-component (four-component) model 95 (5) times.
-In all cases when the four component models are selected, this is because the model chosen has split up one of the heavy-tailed clusters into two separate components.
+For the MSPE family, a three-component (four-component) component model is selected by the BIC 95 (5) times.
+For the MPE mixture, the BIC selected a three-component (four-component) model 99 (1) times.
+Interestingly, for the {\tt ghpcm} mixtures, the BIC selects a three-component model all 100 times.
+On the other hand, for the {\tt gpcm} family, the BIC selects a three-component (four-component) model 94 (6) times.
+In all cases when the four-component models are selected, this is because the model chosen has split up one of the heavy-tailed clusters into two components.

-The ARI values for the selected MSPE models range from 0.76 to 0.99, with a median (mean) ARI value of 0.94 (0.93).
-The selected MPE models yield ARI values ranging between 0.78 and 0.96, with a median (mean) value of 0.90 (0.90).
-Similarly, the {\tt {\tt MixGHD}} algorithm yields ARI values ranging between 0.86 and 0.99, with a median (mean) value of 0.93 (0.92).
-The selected {\tt mixture} models yield ARI values ranging between 0.64 and 0.95, with a median (mean) value of 0.90 (0.88).
+The ARI values for the selected MSPE models range from 0.74 to 0.98, with a median (mean) ARI value of 0.94 (0.93).
+The selected MPE models yield ARI values ranging between 0.72 and 0.96, with a median (mean) value of 0.90 (0.89).
+Similarly, the {\tt ghpcm} algorithm yields ARI values ranging between 0.70 and 0.94, with a median (mean) value of 0.86 (0.85).
+The selected {\tt gpcm} models yield ARI values ranging between 0.68 and 0.95, with a median (mean) value of 0.90 (0.88).
 For the MSPE models, an EEEV model is selected 76 out of 100 times.